 NHDOT has completed data collection for all but four of the Fundamental Data Elements.
 Those remaining elements are median type, intersection/junction traffic control, unique interchange identifier, and interchange type.
 All FDEs will be collected on roads with function class 1 through 7.
-Work has begun to collect data for all but the intersection / junction traffic control FDE; these three FDEs are expected to be completed within four to six years.
+Data collection is nearing completion for median types on State roads, while the data collection is in its early stages for the remaining incomplete FDEs.
+Much of the data for the incomplete FDEs is available, but in formats incompatible with GIS.
 The collection and management of the MIRE FDEs occurs within the NHDOT's Bureau of Planning and Community Assistance - GIS Section and is stored in the roadway data inventory.
 We use an ArcGIS environment along with an Oracle database.
 This data is also shared on 'NH GRANIT', which is NH's statewide GIS clearinghouse.
 Most elements are collected and updated on an annual basis by staff in the Planning and Community Assistance Bureau.
 Existing collection methodologies include collection by visiting sites and entering data into a laptop, or using aerial imagery and other forms of imagery to locate elements.
 Nightly scripts are run to aggregate the data.
-We will be looking at more modern methods such as data collection with tablets and mobile devices, via Lidar and with other emerging technologies.
+We continue to investigate the use of more modern methods of data collection such as with tablets and mobile devices, via Lidar, and with other emerging technologies.
+All data collection and fund the collection of the data leveraging existing GIS tools and within the limitations of our resources.